merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 Pangenomics represents a set of computational strategies to compare and study the relationship between a set of genomes through gene clusters.
 For a more comprehensive introduction into the subject, [see this video.](https://youtu.be/nyv7Xr07LCY)

+In this tutorial, we will learn how to:
+- generate a pangenome from multiple genomes (that have already been turned into {% include ARTIFACT name="contigs-db" text="contigs databases" %})
+- use the anvi'o interactive interface to study the pangenome, including by:
+  - looking at gene cluster sequence alignments and functional annotations
+  - binning and summarizing groups of gene clusters
+  - searching for functions of interest
+- enhance the pangenome display with additional information about our input genomes

 Since the core concept of pangenomics is to compare genomes based on their gene content, it is important to know which genomes you plan you to use.
 Pangenomics is typically used with somewhat closely related organisms, at the species, genus, or sometimes family level.
 It is also valuable to check the estimated completeness and overall quality of the genomes you want to include in your pangenome analysis.

 Low completeness genomes are likely missing some portion of their gene content.
 For that reason, we will include 7 out of the 8 *Trichodesmium* genomes to compute a pangenome.
 We won't use the *Trichodesmium thiebautii* H9_4 because of its low estimated completeness and overall smaller genome size.